chuymtz/build-llm/README.md

  # build-llm

  This repository contains a simple implementation of core components for a GPT-style language model using PyTorch.
 It is designed for educational and experimental purposes, allowing you to explore transformer blocks, attention mechanisms, and feedforward layers.

+## Inspiration

+This project follows the book **"Build a Large Language Model (From Scratch)"** by Sebastian Raschka.
+For more details, see his book and [YouTube channel](https://www.youtube.com/@SebastianRaschka).

+Sebastian Raschka provides excellent resources for understanding and building large language models step by step.

  ## Features